SoUrav-2255/speedtest-mini/README.md

 # Internet Speed Test Web App

 This project is a web application that allows users to test their internet download and upload speeds in real-time.
-It uses Node.js and Express on the backend and performs tests using public files for accurate speed measurement.
+It uses Node.js and Express on the backend and performs tests using public files for accurate speed measurement.(P.S : i just did this coz i was bored)

 ## Features
 - **Download Speed Test**: Measures the time to download a file and calculates download speed in Mbps.